 Country code top-level domains

 Country code TLDs are two-letter codes originally designed to designate a website for a specific country.
 For example, .fr designates a French website and .uk denotes the United Kingdom.
 Some TLDs, however, have seen wide usage outside their native country.
-For example, Montenegro’s country code is ‘me,’ which has become popular for personal websites — i.e. a site about me.
+Several of these have become popular.
+Montenegro’s country code, for instance, is ‘me,’ which has become popular for personal websites — i.e. a site about me.
 Lybia’s country code, ‘ly,’ is also used in conjunction with a domain name to form an adverb, such as the email service provider mad.ly.
 Tuvalu’s country code, ‘tv,’ has become synonymous with television websites.

 Some country code TLDs are easier to secure than others.
 Some require local residency while others are available to anyone.